-In 2014 National Organization of Nurse Practitioner Faculties (NONPF) developed a program for senior nurse practitioner faculty who have assumed leadership roles in their academic institutions as program directors and/or other administrators.
-Participants learn self-development processes (group processes and testing to learn more about individual strengths and needs for improvement), methods of leading NP education programs, and strategies for preparing the future health care provider (creating a systems vision and leading in curricular innovation).
+In 2014 National Organization of Nurse Practitioner Faculties (NONPF) developed a program for senior nurse practitioner faculty who have assumed leadership roles in their academic institutions as program directors and/or administrators.
+This leadership program was established to provide career and leadership development opportunities for academic NP educators.
+Five cohorts have completed the program, a total of 46 faculty leaders.

-- Apply methods of leading NP education programs such as strategic management skills, curriculum guidelines implementation, budgets and data management for continuous quality improvement.
+- Apply methods of leading NP education programs such as strategic management skills, curriculum guidelines implementation, budget and data management for continuous quality improvement.

 - Discover strategies to lead systems and innovation.

-- Evaluate ones leadership style in different situations.
+- Evaluate your leadership style in different situations.